 IV.
 Recreational Goals: Do you have a personal fitness program?
 Do you enjoy personal recreation?
 Do you plan time for family recreation?
 Do you take vacations?
 Do you do things that create mental relaxation?
 Do you have regular schedules and medical checkups?
 Do you really want to be physically and mentally fit?
 Are you living a recreational balanced life?

 V. Educational goals: Are you setting goals for your children?
 Will you quit reading literary junk?
 When will you stop reading things that do not contribute to your destiny?
 Do you have a daily time for study?
 Are you going to achieve great wisdom?
 Do you know all there is to know about your work?
 Will you share your knowledge with others?
 Can you force yourself to become a student?
 Do you possess educational balance in your life?

 What you will find out is that as you write all this goals down, you change even on paper before you stand up to do anything.
-You experience a powerful internal change and this will provoke a powerful external change in your life.
+You experience a powerful internal change and this will provoke an external change of equal degree in your life.